ndemou/Out-PingStats/README.md

 Put another way only 5% of pings had RTTs worse than 50msec.
 We use the 95th percentile as a good aproximation of bad RTT times that we have to deal with **most** of the time.
-In other words we consider these 5% of values that were worse than the `p95` as "outliers" that we can safely ignore.
-This is usualy a good idea because it's common to have spourious extreme RTT times.
+In other words we consider these 5% of values that were larger than the `p95` as "outliers" that we can safely ignore.

 ## Regarding the terminal font

-If your terminal font contains unicode block characters (▁▂▃▄▅▆▇█) then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.
+If your terminal font contains unicode block characters (like these: ▁▂▃▄▅▆▇█) then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.
+Paste the above characters to your terminal to check.
 "Courier" and "Consolas" do not include them, "DejaVu sans mono" does.

 If you don't force high or low resolution by using the `-HighResFont $true/$false` option